lesleyrs/Client3/README.md

 #### 3DS
 in citra emulator click `file>open citra folder` for sdmc dir https://citra-emulator.com/wiki/user-directory/

+on real hardware move the contents of the rom/ dir next to the 3dsx file.

+TODO: fix loading issue on hw

 Controls: Touch to left click, L + touch to right click, Dpad for arrow keys, X for control

 ```